geotools/geotools/docs/user/library/xml/internal/tutorial.rst

 3. The difference is the addition of the node parameter.
 A Node instance contains the parsed values of all elements and attributes contained within the complex type.
-The node api is map like in which element and attribute values can be looked up by name::
+The node API is map like in which element and attribute values can be looked up by name::

      interface Node {